soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

-# Model card for World Value Survey data Wordalisation and chatbot
+# Model card for World Value Survey Data Wordalisation and Chatbot

-In a nutshell, our app is a retrieval augmented chatbot for making reports about World Value Survey (WVS) data.
+In a nutshell, our app is a retrieval augmented chatbot for making reports about countries based on data derived from the [World Value Survey](www.worldvaluessurvey.org) (WVS).
 The app is implemented within the [TwelveGPT Education framework](https://github.com/soccermatics/twelve-gpt-educational) and is intended as an illustration of the _wordalisation_ method.
 It is thus intended as an example to help others build similar tools.
-The wordalisations are constructed using various social metrics derived from data collected in the [World Value Survey](www.worldvaluessurvey.org) (WVS).
-These social metrics as well as the WVS are discussed in the [Datasets](#datasets) section.
+The wordalisations are created by comparing a country's score across six social metrics to its relative position within the distribution of scores across all countries.
+The chosen social metrics, as well as the WVS, are discussed in the [Datasets](#datasets) section.

 This work is a derivative of the full [Twelve GPT product](https://twelve.football).
 The original design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens, with modification made by Beimnet Zenebe and Amy Rouillard to adapt it to the WVS use-case.

 This model card is based on the [model cards paper](https://arxiv.org/abs/1810.03993) and is adapted specifically to Wordalisation applications as detailed in [Representing data in words](publication here).
 We also provide this model card as an example of good practice for describing wordalisations.